 No-wash kit to quantify released Human IL6

-This HTRF kit is designed for the quantification of human IL1 beta release in cell supernatant.
+The HTRF human IL beta kit is designed for the quantification of human IL1 beta release in cell supernatant.

 IL1 beta, also known as leukocytic pyrogen or mononuclear cell factor, is a pro-inflammatory cytokine of the IL1 family.
 IL1 beta is considered to be a major endogenous pyrogen and induces prostaglandin synthesis, T cell activation, B cell activation, and subsequent antibody production.
 It is also a known promoter of T cell differentiation into Th17.

 Assessment of serum samples often requires enhanced sensitivity.
 In some cases, AlphaLISA assays may have sufficient sensitivity to enable the detection of low levels of analytes in serum or plasma.
 Check out the Human IL-1β AlphaLISA kit’s analytical performances for more information or learn more about AlphaLISA.
 When assaying, always follow the recommended protocol and avoid highly haemolyzed samples.